 - Nonlinear and quantum optics, specifically the generation and application of squeezed states of light

 - Biological photoacoustic imaging

 I’m primarily an experimentalist, but I dabble in pen-and-paper theory, and dive headlong into computer simulation.
-I love all things technical, and I am currently making a hobby out of designing high performance laboratory equipment using FPGAs.
+I love all things technical, and am the founder of Narwhal Devices where we are making high performance laboratory equipment using FPGAs.